DataStax-Academy/ds201-lab07/step4.md

 <!-- CONTENT -->

-<div class="step-title">Examine partitioning and datadistribution in the cluster</div>
+<div class="step-title">Examine partitioning and data distribution in the cluster</div>

 You should still be in *cqlsh*, if not start it again and connect to the cluster.